32 Piston Engines & Propellers

 - Appreciate the factors that affect the shaft power that can be developed from such an engine and know how to read an aircraft piston engine performance chart.

-- Understand the basic operational principles of a propeller, including the methods used for the calculation of thrust, power required, and efficiency.
+- Understand the basic operational principles of a propeller, including the methods used to calculate thrust, the power required, and efficiency.

 - Know how to read and interpret a propeller performance chart.